michaeltruelsen/Data-Wrangling-and-Graphing-in-R/README.md

 In the R-Markdown file located at https://michaeltruelsen.github.io/Data-Wrangling-and-Graphing-in-R/ I will breakdown these questions more and describe how I went from the raw data to the answers to each question.

+The project files and their purpose are as follows:

+Code.R is the R script containing all of the code used in this project.

+Markdown.Rmd is the R-Markdown file that when knitted resulted in Markdown.html as well as the index file which is seen in the link above.

+Project2Data.csv is the raw data that this project uses.

+### Bibliography

+This data was supplied to me by my instructor in my QuickStart data science bootcamp through Northeastern Illinois University.